Input design for the optimal control of networked moments: Controlling second moments

 \subsection{State selection on an ellipsoid surface}

-From here, it is natural to consider the problem of controlling higher-order moments of the network state distribution.
-A constraint on the variance or spread of network states around some point $d\in \mathbb{R}^n$ could be written in the following form: Of course, we have already reduced this constraint using Assumption \ref{bindingassumption}, so this could represent either a prevention of convergence (repulsion or discord) problem, or an aiding of convergence (attraction or regulation).
+Beginning with the problem in its most general form, a constraint on the variance or spread of network states about some point $d\in \mathbb{R}^n$ could be written in the following form: This could represent either a prevention of convergence (repulsion or discord) problem, or an aiding of convergence (attraction or regulation), depending on the difference of the threshold $\eta$ with the mean under autonomous evolution.

-A particular special case of the variance control problem is that in which the vector $d=\delta \mathbbm{1}$, for some $\delta\in \mathbb{R}$, such as $\delta = \frac{1}{n}\sum_{i=1}^n z_i$.
-The constraint (\ref{const:variance}) can be rewritten in vector form as: Take $L$ as the Cholesky decomposition of the inverse Gramian, where $L$ is a lower triangular matrix, which is full-rank by Assumption \ref{controllabilityassumption}.
-Then we can write the state-selection problem as: Note that, using Cholesky decomposition from above, defining a constant vector $b\triangleq L^\top z$, and making use of Assumption \ref{bindingassumption}, this optimization problem can be written as the following: Where $O$ is an $n\times n$ matrix.
-This optimization is a case of least-squares with a quadratic constraint \cite{gander1980least,golub1991quadratically}.
+A particular special case of the variance control problem is that in which the vector $d=\delta \mathds{1}$, for some $\delta\in \mathbb{R}$, such as $\delta = \frac{1}{n}\sum_{i=1}^n z_i$.
+The constraint (\ref{const:variance}) can be rewritten in vector form as: Take $L$ as the Cholesky decomposition of the inverse Gramian, where $L$ is a lower triangular matrix, which is full-rank for any controllable system: Then we can write the state-selection problem as: Note that, using Cholesky decomposition from above, defining a constant vector $b\triangleq L^\top z$, this optimization problem can be written as the following: where $O$ is an $n\times n$ matrix.
+This optimization problem is a case of least-squares with a quadratic constraint \cite{gander1980least,golub1991quadratically}.
 We can think of this optimization problem as equivalent to finding the stationary points of the energy objective on the surface of the ellipsoid defined by $\norm{Ox-d}^2 = \eta$.
 The Lagrangian for this optimization problem is: The solution to such a problem lies among the solutions to its normal equations, derived from the first-order conditions for $x$ and $\lambda$.
-In this case, the normal equations are given by: If $(W^{-1} - \lambda O^\top O)$ is invertible, then solving the first normal equation (\ref{dldx}) gives: Finally, plugging this solution for $x$ into the second normal equation (\ref{dldl}) gives the distance function $f(\lambda)$: And the \textit{secular equation} of this problem: The general problem is solved by the smallest nonnegative solution of these normal equations.
+In this case, the normal equations are given by: If $(W^{-1} + \lambda O^\top O)$ is invertible, then solving the first normal equation (\ref{dldx}) gives: Finally, plugging this solution for $x$ into the second normal equation (\ref{dldl}) gives the distance function $f(\lambda)$: And the \textit{secular equation} of this problem: The general problem is solved by the smallest nonnegative solution of these normal equations.